mpytlik-intel/edge-ai-suites/robotics-ai-suite/docs/robotics/dev_guide/tutorials_amr/developer_kit/irobot-create3-robot.rst

 NTP server
 ..........

-Time synchronization is very important in |ros|.
+Time synchronization is very important in ROS 2.
 For this reason, the iRobot Create 3 includes an NTP server, which can be configured as described on page `iRobot® Create® 3 Webserver - Edit ntp.conf
 <https://iroboteducation.github.io/create3_docs/webserver/edit-ntp-conf/>`__.